glowkeeper/glowkeeper.github.io/assets/posts/about/cv.md

 I am an accomplished writer and developer, educated to doctoral level, who enjoys passing on my extensive experience by teaching.

 In 2013, a friend asked me to build him a Bitcoin mining rig, and so began my journey into the blockchain space.
 I have since completed a [PhD](/academia/phd) that focused on blockchains, where my [thesis](/assets/docs/pHDThesis.pdf) asked whether the technology could help overcome some of the most urgent problems facing humanity.
-In short, I concluded that they might help, but it is impossible to solve all of humanity's issues through technology; we must also change political, economic, and cultural goals.
+In short, they might help, but it is impossible to solve all of humanity's issues through technology; we must also change political, economic, and cultural goals.

 My career in computing began in the early 1990s.
 After earning a distinction for my bachelor's degree in Computer Science, I worked as a UNIX Systems Administrator.
-I then ran my own web-based business streaming DJ mixes over the Internet.
+I then ran my own web-based business, streaming DJ mixes online.
 That sparked an interest in digital music, so in 2003, I undertook a master's degree in Music Technology.
 That led to my becoming an Audio Programmer in games, where I worked on various released titles.

-By 2010 I was becoming increasingly concerned about the looming climate crisis; to understand it better, I began a second master's degree, this time in Advanced Environment and Energy.
+By 2010, I was becoming increasingly concerned about the looming climate crisis.
+To better understand it, I began a second master's degree, this time in Advanced Environment and Energy.
 I funded that course by working as a Freelance Programmer focusing on website development.

-Since completing my PhD, I have found a love of teaching - I am currently lecturing part-time, which gives me time to explore my creative urges and become a better programmer by building some fun tools.
+Since completing my PhD, I have found a love of teaching - I am currently lecturing in Computer Graphics and Computer Science at the University of Sussex.

 ## Experience